Approved/revised: October 1, 2024

-NVIT is an Indigenous community grounded institution that greatly relies on the NVIT Elders’ Council to guide, support and lend leadership to students, employees and the NVIT Board of Governors.
+NVIT is an Indigenous community-grounded institution that greatly relies on the NVIT Elders’ Council to guide, support and lend leadership to students, employees and the NVIT Board of Governors.

 Policy Framework Categories